CyCat-project/cycat-project-website/_services/explanations.md

 The first step of encoding a resource reference is making sure that you have a **publisher** namespace reserved.
 For a full explanation of the **publisher** object, see the [concept page](https://https://cycat.org/concept/).

-The authoritive data-point in the **publisher** object is the `short-name`.
+The authoritative data-point in the **publisher** object is the `short-name`.
 When selecting a `short-name`, make sure that the name is as uniquely identifiable and tied to your organisation or person as possible.

-It may often be the case that you are encoding information on behalf of a different project, organisation or for yourself as an invidual, consider using alternate **publisher** namespaces when this is the case to hav a clear separation between the role you play in the maintenance of the given resource.
+It may often be the case that you are encoding information on behalf of a different project, organisation or for yourself as an individual, consider using alternate **publisher** namespaces when this is the case to have a clear separation between the role you play in the maintenance of the given resource.

 Once the desired **publisher** exists in CyCAT, the next step is to create and reserve a namespace for the given **project** under which the resource belongs.
 A **project** can define a wide range of topics, be it a tool (such as MISP), a library (such as ATT\&CK) or a common concept (such as threat actors).

-Consider separating individual topics within a broad library into separate project names, if your library describes tangentally related concepts, keeping a clear separation between them will make it easier to imediately understand the concerns described by a resource.
+Consider separating individual topics within a broad library into separate project names, if your library describes tangentially related concepts, keeping a clear separation between them will make it easier to immediately understand the concerns described by a resource.

 As an example, the ATT\&CK framework contains information on attacker techniques as well as threat actor information.
 This could be separated into the following namespaces: